nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 how `sort` behaves with different parameters.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-While you can't undo a sort command, if you wish to go back to the default view, you can just use the `list` command.
+While you can't undo a sort command, you can simply use the `list` command if you wish to return to the default list and order of applications.
 </div>

 Format: `sort SEQUENCE ORDER`